sonic-net/SONiC/doc/LoM/LocalMitigation.md

 For persistent errors, it reports periodically, to manage the unreliable syslog transport.

 # Actions Update:
-One of the core values of LoM is its flexibility and adaptability to take updates at run time w/o impacting control or data plane.
+One of the core values of LoM is its management of diverse independent actions yet work in unison with single context during mitigation of detected anomaly.
+The actions are implemented as plugins to provide the flexibility and adaptability to take updates at run time w/o impacting control or data plane.

 LoM is not built as one monolithic piece but as a collaborative union of plugins bind by config.
 Each plugin is an **independent** worker item for one specific purpose and this enables an update of a Plugin transparent to rest of the system.
 The plugins are versioned and use config to update to new version or easy rollback to previous.

 ## Update requirements
 - To update/fix bugs in a published plugin
 - To add a new plugin
 - To update w/o requiring new SONiC image
-- To update all affected versions in a fleet.
+- To update all affected versions in a fleet in short time.
 - To update w/o impacting control/data plane

 ## Update creation
 - Create a script (bash/Python/...) to vet your action logic.
-- Create the plugin for same using LoM Dev environment.]
+- Create the plugin for the same using LoM Dev environment.
 - Create test code for the same and integrate it with automated test suite.
 - Add this plugin to a test switch, update config needed to add new action and test it out as plugin.
 - Run the updated test suite to ensure the updated system is good in its current updated state.